phuang1024/phuang1024/no_java.md

   easy to manage, and is good for beginner programmers.
 * Some historical reason.
 Maybe Java seemed like a good choice when schools first decided what programming language they were going to use.

+## Advanced Placement (AP) computer science

+I believe that the curriculum for APCS can be improved.
+APCS A focuses on the Java language and being able to read basic code.
+APCS B focuses on data structures.

+"Computer science" is a very broad term, just like "math".
+There are different math courses, such as calculus, stats, linear algebra, etc. Each one focuses on a specific branch of study in math. (i will finish writing this later)